garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 Printers marks - early forms of branding similar to stone mason marks.

 Minding Ps and Qs - beside eachother in drawers.
-Upercase letters come from upperdrawers, vice versa
+Upercase letters come from upperhalf of case, same with lowercae

 ### Albrecht Durer - 1471 - 1528 - better known as an artist.